 Price responsive load programs are another area of uncertainty.
 Determining the impact of these programs is challenging, especially when you consider that over the last few years, ERCOT's price caps have increased from \$1,000/MWh to \$9,000/MWh.
-There have also been few times with very high prices.
+Another recent change is the reduction in the ERCOT price cap to \$5,000/MWh.
+There have typically been few times with very high prices.
 This makes forecasting their impacts difficult due to a scarcity of data.
 There remains much uncertainty as to what future levels these programs may achieve.
-Similar to Energy Efficiency, it must be recognized that the 2021 LTDEF is a "frozen" forecast with respect to price responsive loads.
-Price responsive loads are reflected in the forecast at the level that was observed during the historical period of January 2015 - August 2020.
+Like Energy Efficiency, it must be recognized that the 2022 LTDEF is a "frozen" forecast with respect to price responsive loads.
+Price responsive loads are reflected in the forecast at the level that was observed during the historical period of January 2016 - September 2021.
 In the future, ERCOT may create price responsive load scenarios, which would adjust the forecasted peak demands.